vghn/vscripts/README.md

 ## Dependencies
 - Ruby >= 1.9.3
-- An AWS account (you'll need to create):
+- An AWS account (you'll need to create)
-  - A SNS Queue (optional, will attempt to create if can't be found)
-  - A Route53 zone.

 ## Installing